 - public sector research or management that might include work with land management, environmental protection, fish and wildlife service, food and drug sector, geographical survey, health agencies or agriculture

 - private sector opportunities such as employment at zoos and aquariums, environmental consulting firms, museums, theme parks, or private foundations

 - teaching at the elementary or secondary level

 Our program will prepare you for a successful career in biology and for continued studies in graduate and professional schools.
 In addition, we offer pre-college biology for upgrading students, and first-year courses for non-majors, primarily for arts and education students.
 UFV is currently one of only three publicly funded post-secondary institutions in the Lower Mainland to offer a BSc in biology.

 Teaching is our top priority at UFV.
 Our smaller classes ensure a lower student-to-instructor ratio that creates a personalized learning environment larger institutions simply cannot match.
 Students who earn a biology degree at UFV will get a richer lab-intensive experience than is possible at any other local university.
 Many of our graduates report that they value the close contact with faculty, ample hands-on experience in labs and in the field, and the sense of esprit de corps that is characteristic of the students and staff of the Biology department.

 UFV offers a major and a minor in biology as part of its Bachelor of Science.
-Students can specialize in concentrations such as pre-medicine, ecology, molecular genetics and biology of organisms as well as prepare for a career in teaching.
+Students can specialize in concentrations such as pre-medicine or pre-veterinary, cellular, molecular, and genetics, ecology and biology of organisms as well as prepare for a career in teaching.
 An extended minor in biology is also available in the Bachelor of Arts degree program offered by the Faculty of Arts.